ttkorhonen/e3pages/docs/kb/training/workbook/6_e3_vars.md

 One should pay attention to these strings somewhat: `mrfioc2_DIR` ends with a `/`, but `mrfioc2_DB` does not.
 :::

-Let's see these in action.
+Let us see these in action.
 Copy the following into a new `ch6.cmd` file.
 ```bash
 require iocstats